-You do not pay a separate monthly plan premium for Blue Shield Promise AdvantageOptimum Plan.
-You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+As a member of our plan, you pay a monthly plan premium.
+For 2020, the monthly premium for Blue Shield Promise Coordinated Choice Plan is \$32.00.
+In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).